Wizards, minus their coach and star guard, simply can’t stop the Blazers

-The Wizards lost, 115-110, to the Portland Trail Blazers, a team also missing a couple of key members of their own.
+The Wizards lost, 115-110, to the Portland Trail Blazers, a team missing a couple of key members of their own.

 All-star guard Damian Lillard was out after having surgery Thursday to address an abdominal injury — he hasn’t played since Dec.
 31 — and CJ McCollum is still recovering from a collapsed lung.

+“Too many random possessions, one, and then two, too many guys just trying to do it themselves,” Delany said. … Twenty turnovers against anybody, it’s going to be hard to win.”

-Portland (17-25) didn’t need its dynamic duo to run up the score early and net 68 points in the first half behind the strong play from Anfernee Simons, who torched Washington’s slow defense from all over the court but especially the perimeter.
+Portland (17-25) didn’t need its dynamic duo to run up the score early and net 68 points in the first half thanks to the strong play from Anfernee Simons, who torched Washington’s slow defense from all over the court but especially the perimeter.
 He had seven three-pointers in the first half.

 The Wizards’ offense, which has generally been fluid and harmonious of late even as it works to incorporate Rui Hachimura and Thomas Bryant back into the rotation, looked more disorganized than free-flowing as they committed a whopping 20 turnovers.
 Starting point guard Spencer Dinwiddie leaned hard on the gas and led the team with 27 points and seven assists.

-Kyle Kuzma added 16 points and 12 rebounds and Montrezl Harrell had 16 off the bench.
+Kyle Kuzma added 16 points and 12 rebounds, and Montrezl Harrell had 16 off the bench.
 But Simons, who finish with 31 points, and Jusuf Nurkic (23) repeatedly hit Washington (22-21) with a one-two punch on the perimeter and under the basket.

+The Trail Blazers had 46 points in the paint as the Wizards stare down an intimidating stretch of opponents next week while searching for consistency.
+Next up for Washington: Philadelphia, Brooklyn, Toronto and Boston.

+“It’s going to tell a lot about who we are, what we’re made of.
+We had a nice stretch of winning, but we played some bad teams,” Kuzma said.
+“I think the biggest thing for us is figure out what we’re going to do.

 Here’s what else you need to know from Saturday’s game: